dullhunk/book/careers-lab/cv-errors.md

 How to get in touch

   1. **ADDRESS** PushedForSpace?
-Consider leaving out your postal address (an email address and phone number are usually sufficient, first contact from an employer is unlikely to be by post)
+Consider leaving out your postal address (an email address and phone number are usually sufficient, first contact from a prospective employer is unlikely to be by post)
   2. **THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE.
 It will be obvious to the reader that the document is a CV/Resume, saying that it is wastes valuable space.
 The title of the document should be YOUR NAME big, bold and simple.
 E.g. just "ALAN TURING" not "CURRICULUM VITAE ALAN TURING".
-  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV.
-It's not relevant to your job application
+  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - it is not relevant to your job application
   4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV.
-It's not relevant to your job application
+It should not be relevant to your job application what you look like.
-  5. **MYDOMAIN.COM** The email me@mydomain.com says something important about you (besides just how to make contact) so make sure you mention your personal domain / website / email if you have one.
-It's more impressive than me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk
+  5. **MYDOMAIN.COM** The email me@mydomain.com says something important about you (besides just how to make contact), it says you know how to setup a web and/or email server.
+Make sure you mention your personal domain,  web / email if you have one.
+It can give a better impression than me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk

 ## Formatting (FM)

 It is really important to get the formatting of your CV right so that it looks professional.

   1. **WASTE OF SPACE** Space is very valuable, you should use every pixel, millimetre and word to maximum effect...
-If there are big blank spaces this can look bad - fill space by providing more detail, changing the font size, margins & line spacing etc. Make sure you use all the vertical and horizontal space available (but leave reasonable sized margins)
+If there are big blank spaces this can look bad - fill space by providing more detail, increasing the font size, margins & line spacing etc. Make sure you use all the vertical and horizontal space available (but leave reasonable sized margins)
-  2. **CRAMPING YOUR STYLE** It can be tempting to cram things on - but this makes it hard to read if the text is too cramped or small
+  2. **CRAMPING YOUR STYLE** It can be tempting to cram things on - but this makes it hard to read if the text is too cramped or small.
+Rather than list EVERYTHING you've done, show the most important or relevant aspects.
   3. **BLANK SPACE** Make sure you use all the space available, both vertical and horizontal.
 Two pages is the norm for a CV, though some employers ask for a one pager
-  4. **PORTABLE DOCUMENT FORMAT** PDF is a more idiot-proof way to distribute documents than Word documents, and works on more platforms.
+  4. **PDF** The Portable Document Format is a more idiot-proof way to distribute documents than Word documents, and works on more platforms and devices.
 Beware of converting Word to PDF, it can be an unpredictable and lossy conversion
   5. **MICROSOFT** Word is OK, if that is what you are most comfortable with, but using LaTeX can make your CV stand out because the typography is usually much better.
 Some formatting can be painful to do in Latex, but the same is also true of Word.
 There are BLTs (Beautiful Latex Templates) available in overleaf https://www.overleaf.com, https://www.sharelatex.com and elsewhere https://www.google.com/search?q=latex+cv+template
   6. **STYLE** Don't underestimate the importance of formatting, badly formatted CVs will end up in the bin.
 Formatting can be tedious, labour intensive and time consuming, but it is worth spending the time to get it right.
-Use a template if it helps, see e.g. http://bryn.co.uk/CV.pdf
+Use a template if it helps, see for example http://bryn.co.uk/CV.pdf
   7. **AVOID UNDERLINE** Underline was designed for typewriters and should usually be avoided.
 Sometimes it's OK to use underline for hyperlinks, as it can help show that they are clickable URLs.
-Fixed width fonts look pretty horrible too.
+Fixed width fonts look pretty horrible too (for example URLs in LaTeX).
 Avoid!
-Look at any professional looking document, its very unlikely that you'll find underline or fixed width fonts.
+Look at any professional document, it is very unlikely that you'll find underline or fixed width fonts.
   8. **PRINT** Print out your CV to check what it actually looks like.
 Odd things can happen that make your CV look rubbish, so its worth trying out a few different printers.
 Does it fit nicely onto two pages?
 Without any nasty page and line breaks that create widowed & orphaned text?
   9. **BAD PAGE BREAKS** splitting sections across pages is usually a bad idea and can waste space
   10. **BAD LINE BREAKS** take care that the line breaks occur in sensible places, if necessary, adjust the text so it fits better into the space available.
 Bad line breaks waste valuable

-  space and make it harder to read the document
+  space and make it harder to read the document - they distract the reader.
   11. **TABULATE** Tables can be a good way to arrange information, but they usually look better, cleaner and easier to read WITHOUT a border

 ## Structure (ST)